BlockheaderWeb3-Community/cairo-bootcamp-24/README.md

 NB:

-To test out dispatchers, please call the address the AggregatorContract which contains dispatchers to call the logic of Ownable and Counter contracts respectively
+To test out dispatchers, please call the address of the `AggregatorContract` which contains dispatchers to call the logic of `Ownable` and `Counter` contracts respectively.
-In the event the function to be called accepts some args, append the call --calldata flag to the above invoke and call commands with the appropriate args
+In the event the function to be called accepts some args, append the call `--calldata` flag to the above invoke and call commands with the appropriate args.

 To compile your contract, run `scarb build`